 If you know me at all, you know what I did.
 I reached for the first bottle of red wine I could find and put that box of Brix chocolate to the test.

 Should you be pairing wine and chocolate?

 In addition to my work in the realm of aphrodisiacs, I do quite a bit of speaking and writing on wine and the concept of wine pairing (or not pairing) in particular.
 As a general rule, I urge wine lovers to drink the wines they want and eat the foods they love and just embrace the experience of having exactly what they want.
-That being said, it is possible to have a food and wine pairing experience that is magnificent, transformative.
+That being said, it is possible to have a food and wine pairing experience that is magnificent, and transformative.

 I wasn’t anticipating transformative from a bar of chocolate that arrived in the mail and a cheap bottle of red.